jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Make FormSpree redirect to us (but with empty fields)
 - Maybe we want to reduce the font size on small devices?
 - Center About and Contact on screens above 1200px in width?
-- Add website footer
-- Work on copy
 - Add navbar animation
 - Make sure padding at top of all elements looks good on iPhone 5/SE
 - Make Habit One mockup tilted (perspective mockup)
+- Fix naked domain SSL issue (or I think it's actually non-naked)
+- Change API key since it was pushed to github

 DONE:

-- The YouTube video needs to have a different height. - DONE
+- The YouTube video needs to have a different height.
-- Put minheight 100 vh on components - DONE
+- Put minheight 100 vh on components
 - Make a script that builds, moves the build folder into the server side one, and pushes to git.
-Maybe I need to do that in the CI pipeline when I make a PR into master instead of pushing to master all the time. - DONE
+Maybe I need to do that in the CI pipeline when I make a PR into master instead of pushing to master all the time.
-- Test on iPad pro portrait mode (especially the contact form) - DONE
+- Test on iPad pro portrait mode (especially the contact form)
-- Fix scrolling stalling - DONE
+- Fix scrolling stalling
-- Center the title on the Habit One component - DONE
+- Center the title on the Habit One component
-- On the About component, the content should be at half the screen's height - DONE
+- On the About component, the content should be at half the screen's height
-- Make proper YouTube video to embed - DONE
+- Make proper YouTube video to embed
-- Add down arrow to show you can scroll - DONE
+- Add down arrow to show you can scroll
-- Make the Contact padding the same as the About - DONE
+- Make the Contact padding the same as the About
-- Make tell me more more down on higher height screens (test on iiyama monitor, it looks too high) - DONE
+- Make tell me more more down on higher height screens (test on iiyama monitor, it looks too high)
-- Add shadow to all interactable elements - DONE
+- Add shadow to all interactable elements
-- Fix max-width of Home title (test on iiyama) - DONE
+- Fix max-width of Home title (test on iiyama)
 - Our work thing should keep 3 columns for longer when shrinking.
 Actually, maybe we should just make it the same size as the services cards.
-Also, they're a bit large. - DONE
+Also, they're a bit large.
-- Make sure it looks good on iPhone 6/7/8 - DONE
+- Make sure it looks good on iPhone 6/7/8
+- Resizing works when dragging the chrome inspector handle, but not when resizing the browser itself.
+- Work on copy

 NICE TO HAVEs: